Plasteredpeak/Plasteredpeak/README.md

 ### <div align="center">I'm a developer who is trying to find his way in this technological era.</div>

-- 🔭 I’m currently working on a mobile app
+- 🔭 I’m currently working at cowlar design studios

-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning ThreeJS

-- ❓ Ask me about anything related to JAVA and React-Native
+- ❓ Ask me about anything related to FULL STACK

 - ⚡ Fun fact: I used to hate VS code